mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

                 results](#principle-utility-of-research---overcoming-the-tension-between-the-rich-context-and-generalisation-of-results)
     -   [Concepts of agency within CHAT](#concepts-of-agency-within-chat)
+        -   [Agency and AT - big picture in relation to ANT (Latour) and agency of humans and artefacts](#agency-and-at---big-picture-in-relation-to-ant-latour-and-agency-of-humans-and-artefacts)
         -   [Addressing and disambiguating definitions of agency in education](#addressing-and-disambiguating-definitions-of-agency-in-education)
             -   [Instrumental and relational